 In addition to representing internationally known artists, Hilton's own multi-media artworks have been exhibited in various galleries throughout the world.
 Whether it is visual art through paintings or the poetic expressions of language and music, every aspect of her life is geared towards one form of art melding into another.

 Much like the Luminists, the poetic art movement that captured light as it moved across the American Landscape, Hilton’s works are inspired by the European Romanticists, who depicted cool waterscapes reflecting nuanced skies.
 She uses that as a springboard, not necessarily concerning herself with traditional landscape.
 While her work continues to share a feeling of tranquility, calm, and the sense of light piercing a soft, hazy “sky,” she takes on a “Post Luminist” feeling as she refers to a more ubiquitous aspect of nature, reaching beyond the tangible earth, water, sky, to the star forming galaxies of the universe.
-Hilton’s paintings and installations are intricately woven with her poetry and three-dimensional materials (such as recycled plastics from water bottles) which transports them to the present while still capturing a timeless quality that is ever present in her works.
+Hilton’s paintings and installations are intricately woven with her poetry and three-dimensional materials (such as recycled plastics) which transports them to the present while still capturing a timeless quality that is ever present in her works.

 Hilton works with architects and developers to create monumental public works such as a recent commission of an 8 x 18 ft painting for the lobby of a LEED Certified Gold building in Chicago.
 Her current projects include a monumental painting for an architecture and engineering firm that specializes in water and wastewater engineering and utility management consulting.
 She has also lectured on the art of Feng Shui, the ancient Chinese wisdom of achieving balance and harmony in life through art and design.